-Beyond case management systems, the commonwealth has established the PA-WDQI reporting system to link data from multiple data sets.
+While CWDS is the database for several workforce development programs, there are other workforce and education programs that use different systems of record.
+With that in mind, the commonwealth has established the PA-WDQI system to link data from multiple data sets.
 To date, the system includes human services, workforce and wage record data that can be linked in a secure way while protecting confidentiality.
 The linking of data allows for the measuring of program return on investment and the identification of the supply of skilled workers to meet employer demand.
 Additional efforts to allow a greater level of integration between CWDS and other data collection and case management systems will also be explored.
 PDE is working to join the PA-WDQI system and align its longitudinal education data to the data sets in WDQI.